hemangikakirde/New_York_Airbnb_Analysis/README.md

 - Count of unique values for categorical columns (e.g., `neighbourhood_group`, `room_type`).

 ### 4. Data Visualization
-- Distribution of listings by neighborhood group and room type.
+- Distribution of listings by neighbourhood group and room type.
-- Distribution of prices and average prices by neighborhood group and room type.
+- Distribution of prices and average prices by neighbourhood group and room type.
-- Distribution of availability and average availability by neighborhood group.
+- Distribution of availability and average availability by neighbourhood group.
 - Correlation matrix to show relationships between numerical variables.

 ### 5. Outlier Detection